IBM-CSM-SG/ASEANZK-CP4D-Practicum/scenario3/README.md

 <span id="_Toc109841345" class="anchor"></span>
 <font size="5">**Scenario Description**</font>

 Golden Bank has several departmens that need to access to high-quality customer mortgage data.
-As a Data Steward of the Data Goverance team, you are tasked to sort and organize the company's data to provide high-quality and protected data assets that data consumers can easily find in a self-service catalog.
+As a Data Steward and Data Analyst of the Data Goverance team, you are tasked to sort, organize the company's data to provide high-quality and protected data assets that data consumers can easily find in a self-service catalog, and then prepare the data for downstream useage.

-To implement data governance and privacy, the organization can follow this process:
+To implement data governance and privacy, you can follow this process:

 1/ Set up a governance framework